 6. Croisée in a Foreign Labyrinth The Animation

-The story takes place in the second half of the 19th century as Yune, a Japanese girl, accompanies her friend Oscar back to France.
-She will work at his ironwork shop in Paris.
+The series is set in the second half of the 19th century and follows the story of Yune, a Japanese girl who accompanies her friend Oscar to France.

-Recommended for the clothing and art which are very realistic and detailed.
+This anime is recommended for the clothing and art which are very accurated and detailed.
 This series deal with the concept of cultural shock quite well, as the context of the story is the expansion of Japanese culture in the West.

 5. Noir